-- To demonstrate knowledge of the criminal justice system. - To demonstrate an understanding of crime in society. - To demonstrate the necessary competencies and skills to advance in the profession of criminal justice.
+- Demonstrate knowledge of the criminal justice system. - Demonstrate an understanding of crime in society. - Demonstrate the necessary competencies and skills to advance in the profession of criminal justice.

-- Identify and describe the purposes of the major components of the criminal justice system. - Describe principles, procedures and techniques involved in processing a case through the criminal justice system. - Explain the impact of crime on various components of society. - Describe and evaluate various theories of crime and relate crime to other social issues. - Demonstrate the ability to think logically and creatively in solving problems characteristic of the criminal justice system. - Demonstrate interpersonal skills, ethical behavior and professional values.
+- Identify and describe the purposes of the major components of the criminal justice system. - Describe principles, procedures and techniques involved in processing a case through the criminal justice system. - Explain the impact of crime on various components of society. - Describe and evaluate various theories of crime and relate crime to other social issues.

+- Demonstrate the ability to think logically and creatively in solving problems characteristic of the criminal justice system. - Demonstrate interpersonal skills, ethical behavior and professional values.